-opportunity to actively work on it.
+muscles are part of excellent cognitive contact with it.
+Thus, it's no surprise that movement that cultivates brain and muscle together would attract our greatest interests, no surprise that we would best be able to engage sensorially or 'intellectually' with the world when we also have the opportunity to actively work on it.
 Physical dexterity that secures consistent proficiencies in tasks central to 'intellectually' understanding the world not only contributes to but is often constitutive of intellectual activity.
-Such dexterity can thus consist in acquired specifications of innate developmental potentials, whereby a person intellectually engages with reality excellently; it can be an intellectual virtue.
+Such dexterity can thus consist in acquired specifications of innate developmental potentials, whereby a person intellectually engages with reality excellently: it can be an intellectual virtue.

 The introduction of physical dexterity as an 'intellectual' virtue might seem to highlight how Montessori's conception of such virtues is too broad, including, say, athletic excellence as 'intellectual' virtue.
 To some extent, Montessori cheerfully subjects herself to this charge.
-Consistent with recent developments in the philosophy of mind [Clark and Chalmers 1998; Noë 2009; Shapiro 2007], and against virtue epistemologies that would sharply emphasis cognitive as opposed to physical or other virtues, she objects to the 'grave error' of forcing 'a separation between the life of movement and the life of thought' [AbsMind: 141].
-Still, Montessori's conception is not so broad as to include all physical excellences: 'to give them their right place, ... movements must ... [involve an] interconnection between mind and muscle' [AbsMind: 141].
-Mere strength is not an intellectual virtue - 'it is not along the lines of strength that we are able to display our greatest activities' [1913: 164].
-Rather, 'the most intelligent human is the one whose muscles are the finest and most capable of [coordinated] movement', such as typing or playing violin [1913: 166].
+Consistently with recent developments in the philosophy of mind [Clark and Chalmers 1998; Shapiro 2007; Noë 2009], and against virtue epistemologies that would sharply emphasis cognitive as opposed to physical or other virtues, she objects to the 'grave error' of forcing 'a separation between the life of movement and the life of thought' [AbsMind: 141].
+Still, Montessori's conception is not so broad as to include all physical excellences: 'to give them their right place, ... movements must [involve an] interconnection between mind and muscle' [ibid.].
+Mere strength is not an intellectual virtue-'it is not along the lines of strength that we are able to display our greatest activities' [1913: 164].
+Rather, 'the most intelligent human is the one whose muscles are the finest and most capable of [coordinated] movement', such as typing or playing violin [ibid: 166].
 Even moving beyond such embodied know-how [Fantl 2012] to 'understanding' [Zagzebski 2001] or 'knowledge', Montessori breaks down familiar distinctions.
-Thus mathematical proof, for example, generally involves physical competence with a pencil, mnemonic proficiency in remembering formulae, and swiftness in seeing connections between proof-steps.
-While each element may be replaceable with substitutes, all are part of the ordinary 'mental' processes of performing a complex proof; there is no nonarbitrary way to distinguish 'mental' from 'non-mental' within these processes.
-As Richard

-Feynman put it when told that intellectual work is done 'in [the] head' and only recorded on paper, 'No, it's not a record ...
-You have to work on paper' (in Clark [2013: 258]).
-While one can still draw some distinctions between properly intellectual virtues and other sorts of excellence (e.g. mere strength, and see too section 4), the physical dexterity to, say, 'work on paper' is properly intellectual.
+Thus, for example, mathematical proof generally involves physical competence with a pencil, mnemonic proficiency in remembering formulae, and swiftness in seeing connections between proof-steps.
+While each element may be replaceable with substitutes, all are part of the ordinary 'mental' processes of performing a complex proof: there is no non-arbitrary way to distinguish 'mental' from 'non-mental' within these processes.
+As Richard Feynman put it when told that intellectual work is done 'in [the] head' and only recorded on paper, 'No, it's not a record ...
+You have to work on paper' [Clark 2013: 258].
+While one can still draw some distinctions between properly intellectual virtues and other sorts of excellence (e.g. mere strength; and see section 4), the physical dexterity to, say, 'work on paper' is properly intellectual.

-4. Intellectual Love.
+4. Intellectual Love

-'If I should ... know all mysteries, and all knowledge ..., and have not love, I am nothing.'
-[1 Corinthians 13:1-2; AbsMind: 291]
+'If I should ... know all mysteries, and all knowledge ... and have not love, I am nothing.'
+[1 Corinthians 13: 1-2; AbsMind: 291]